Skip to main content

 • ✅ Line numbers

-• ✅ Display of runtime logs and errors
+• ✅ Display of errors

 The Simulo Script Box does NOT currently have the following features: